In the guide

 This guidance is for England and Wales

-Eggs sold directly to the consumer from a farm, by door-to-door delivery, or from a market or boot sale do not need to be weight graded or stamped, but must be labelled with a best-before date, a statement that eggs should be kept refrigerated after purchase, and in certain circumstances the production site's name and address or individual code.
-These requirements do not apply to graded or cracked eggs.
-There are specific provisions for the labelling of free-range eggs and barn eggs.
+Eggs sold directly to the consumer from a farm, by door-to-door delivery, or from a market or boot sale do not need to be weight graded or stamped, but must be labelled with a best-before date, a statement that eggs should be kept refrigerated after purchase, and (in certain circumstances) the production site's name and address or individual code.
+Additionally, your eggs must be marked with the method of production, your producer code and the country of origin.

 This guidance relates to eggs from hens.
 Eggs from other species of birds are not subject to marketing standards, but still have to follow general labelling requirements such as the best-before date and naming the species that produced the eggs.